lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 # Workflow

 The workflow consists of 6 Major steps.
-The software choices are tailored to strike a balance between relavitvelly big datasets and userfriendlyness.
+The software choices are tailored to strike a balance between relatively big datasets and user-friendliness.
 These steps are:

   \begin{enumerate}
   \item Acquiring data and optional subsetting
       \begin{itemize}